 Improving Health Care for Tribal Communities

-American Indian and Alaska Native people have an appreciation for mind, body, and spirit as inseparable bodies when it comes to wellness.
-Improving the overall health of American Indian and Alaska Native communities requires the commitment of many individuals, including the next generation of Native clinicians and researchers.
+SImilar to the primary tenets of the osteopathic philosophy, many American Indians believe the mind, body, and spirit are inseparable units when it comes to health and wellness.
+Improving the overall health of American Indian communities requires the commitment of many including university and tribal leaders who must maintain trust and meaningful partnerships aimed at training the next generation of American Indian health care providers, researcher, and educators.

-AIMS works with tribes in an effort to include culture and tradition into all training programs aimed at helping to meet the health and wellness needs and education of Oklahoma’s tribal and rural communities.
-Through recruitment and training of rural physicians, AIMS works to help meet the health care needs of the Native American population.
+AIMS partners with Oklahoma-based tribes to coalesce traditional ways and culture with western medicine in osteopathic and biomedical training programs to improve the health and wellness of Oklahoma’s tribal and rural citizens.
+Through recruitment, training, and tribal partnerships, AIMS is helping to address the local health care needs of the American Indian population in Oklahoma.

 Providing Opportunities and Support for American Indian Students